openstack-archive/js-openstack-lib/README.rst

 JS-OpenStack-lib
 ================

 JS-OpenStack-lib is a Javascript library for interacting with OpenStack clouds.
-The project aims to provide a constistent and complete set of interactions with OpenStack's many services, along with documentations, examples, and tools.
+The project aims to provide a consistent and complete set of interactions with OpenStack's many services, along with documentations, examples, and tools.
 This library is compatible with both browser and server side Javascript.

 Example